East of England

 Impressive and extensive ruins, which include a virtually complete west range with the prior's lodging and several wonderful features - including a ceiling with original painted Tudor roses.
 The site is enormous, and varied.
 There's also an exhibition and a herb garden.

 IWM Duxford is a historic RAF airfield also used by the United States Army Air Forces during the Second World War.
 It houses the Imperial War Museum's huge collection of historic aircraft and other large vehicles like tanks.
 Permanent exhibitions include the American Air Museum, Battle of Britain, Land Warfare and Historic Duxford (many of the buildings are original).
 You can get up close and personal with some of the most famous aircraft ever, including the Spitfire, Lancaster, Concorde and Vulcan.
-It's enormous, so allow enough time.
+It's probably the best aviation collection and museum in the country, and enormous, so allow enough time.
 Air Shows are a regular feature and Duxford is also home to the Airborne Assault and Royal Anglian Museums.

 One of three surviving original Eleanor Crosses of the 12 ordered by Edward I to commemorate his deceased wife, Eleanor.
 Eleanor died at Harby in 1290 and a cross was subsequently erected at every point where the cortege carrying her body rested on its journey to Westminster.
 The other three surviving crosses are at Geddington and Hardingstone in Northamptonshire; the final cross was at Charing, London.
 The Waltham Cross is in the centre of the town near the Pavilions Shopping Centre and has been heavily restored.